 Batata vada are one of the easiest snack you can make for tea or after school snack.
 You can make the batter and the potato filling, shape it and refrigerate few hours ahead.
 At the time of frying just dip, fry and serve hot.

 I don’t add baking soda for this recipe.
 It is not required at all.
-If are used to adding baking soda in batters, you can add a pinch of baking soda along with flours.
+If are used to adding baking soda in batters, you can add a pinch of baking soda or soda bi carbonate along with flours.

-How To Assemble Vada Pav With Batata Vada
+How To Prepare Vada Pav With This Vada?

 Batata vada is usually used for making vada pao.
 Apart from serving as tea time snacl you can vada pao as explained below.